 Calories (per can): 180 | Sodium: 150 milligrams | Saturated Fat: 0.5 grams | Protein: 8 grams | Added Sugar: 0 grams

-If you are looking for an overall winning canned soup that is nutrient-dense but doesn’t sacrifice flavor, Amy's Hearty Rustic Italian Vegetable is the way to go.
+If you are looking for an overall winning canned soup that is nutrient-dense but doesn’t sacrifice flavor, Amy's Hearty Rustic Italian Vegetable Soup is the way to go.
 It’s super satiating, chock-full of veggies, and nicely seasoned.
-If you’re in search of a more basic chicken-broth based soup that’s kid-friendly or a good option if you’re feeling under the weather, we recommend Annie's Bunny Pasta and Chicken Broth Soup, which, in addition to boasting fun pasta shapes, is organic, contains no GMOs, and is made with no artificial flavors, colors, or preservatives.
+If you’re in search of a more basic chicken broth-based soup that’s kid-friendly or a good option if you’re feeling under the weather, we recommend Annie's Bunny Pasta and Chicken Broth Soup, which in addition to boasting fun pasta shapes, is organic, contains no GMOs, and is made with no artificial flavors, colors, or preservatives.

 What to Look for in Canned Soup

 While there are plenty of healthier canned soup options on store shelves these days, canned foods are notorious for being sodium bombs.
 Be a smart shopper and check the label before adding that soup to your cart.
 If your favorite soup is high in sodium, it doesn’t mean you can’t have it, but it’s important to be aware, watch your portions, and perhaps reduce other sources of sodium in your meal to compensate.

 "Things you should avoid if you see on a label: anything that you cannot identify, anything that you couldn’t just go out and buy as an ingredient (those are typically preservatives, stabilizers, corn syrups, starches, or thickeners)...any long ingredient list that has things you can’t identify—let alone pronounce—I would avoid those," Eckstein says.